 According to the OECD standards, the scope of social expenditure is defined as "The provision by public and private institutions of benefits to, and financial contributions targeted at, households and individuals in order to provide support during circumstances which adversely affect their welfare."
 However, it only includes benefits provided by institutions under certain schemes and does not include a direct payment for a particular good or service or an individual contract or transfer.
-The conditions for an expenditure item to be identified as "social" are twofold: (i) the benefits are expected to address one or more social purposes (nine policy areas), and (ii) the scheme that makes the provisions of the benefits contribute to the redistribution of income across individuals or involves compulsory participation.
-Based on these standards, Japan has aggregated and provided data on public social expenditure and mandatory private social expenditure (explained below) that includes expenditure not directly transferred to individuals, such as facility maintenance expenses.
+The conditions for an expenditure item to be identified as "social" are twofold: (1) the benefits are expected to address one or more social purposes (nine policy areas) and (2) the scheme that makes the provisions of the benefits must contribute to the redistribution of income across individuals or involve compulsory participation.
+Based on these standards, Japan has aggregated and provided data on public social expenditure and mandatory private social expenditure (explained below), which include expenditure not directly transferred to individuals, such as facility maintenance expenses.

 Public social expenditure and mandatory private social expenditure are two categories of social expenditure used by the OECD.
-The distinction between public and private social protection is made on the basis of whoever controls the relevant financial flows; public institutions or private bodies.
-The financial statistics of social security of our country covers the range of these two types of expenditure.
+The distinction between public and private social protection is made based on whoever controls the relevant financial flows public institutions or private bodies.
+The Financial Statistics of Social Security of our country cover the range of these two types of expenditure.

-· Public Social Expenditure
+Public Social Expenditure

-Public social expenditure is social spending with financial flows controlled by General Government (different levels of government and social security funds), as social insurance and social assistance payments.
+Public social expenditure is social spending with financial flows controlled by the general government (different levels of government and social security funds), as social insurance and social assistance payments.

-· Mandatory Private Social Expenditure
+Mandatory Private Social Expenditure

-Mandatory private social expenditure: social support stipulated by legislation but operated through the private sector; for example, direct sickness payments by employers to their absent employees as legislated by public authorities, or benefits accruing from mandatory contributions to private insurance funds.
+Mandatory private social expenditure refers to social support stipulated by legislation but operated through the private sector, such as direct sickness payments by employers to their absent employees as legislated by public authorities, or benefits accruing from mandatory contributions to private insurance funds.

-· Social Expenditure by policy area (Refer to the Appendix 2 for more details)
+• Social Expenditure by policy area (Refer to the Appendix 2-2 for more details)

-The OECD Social Expenditure Database groups benefits with a social purpose in nine policy areas: 1.
-"Old age" - pensions, early retirement pensions, home-help and residential services for the elderly; 2.
-"Survivors" - pensions and funeral payments; 3.
-"Incapacity-related benefits" - care services, disability benefits, benefits accruing from occupational injury and accident legislation, employee sickness payments; 4.
-"Health" - spending on inand out-patient care, medical goods, prevention; 5.
-"Family" - child allowances and credits, childcare support, income support during leave, sole parent payments; 6.
-"Active labour market programmes" - employment services, training, employment incentives, integration of the disabled, direct job creation, start-up incentives; 7.
-"Unemployment" - unemployment compensation, early retirement for labour market reasons; 8.
-"Housing" - housing allowance and rent subsidies; 9.
-"Other social policy areas" - non-categorical cash benefits low income households, other social services; i.e. support programmes such as food subsidies.
-It includes expenditure not directly spent on individuals such as expenditure on equipping expenditure, but not administrative costs for the provision of these benefits.
+The OECD SOCX Database groups benefits with a social purpose into nine policy areas: (1) "Old age" - pensions, early retirement pensions, home-help, and residential services for the elderly; (2) "Survivors" - pensions and funeral payments; (3) "Incapacity-related benefits" - care services, disability benefits, benefits accruing from occupational injury and accident legislation, and employee sickness payments; (4) "Health" - spending on in- and out-patient care, medical goods, and prevention; (5) "Family" - child allowances and credits, childcare support, income support during leave, and sole parent payments; (6) "Active labour market programmes" - employment services, training, employment incentives, integration of the disabled, direct job creation, and startup incentives; (7) "Unemployment" - unemployment compensation and early retirement for labor market reasons; (8) "Housing" - housing allowance and rent subsidies; and (9) "Other social policy areas" - non-categorical cash benefits to low income households and other social services, that is support programs such as food subsidies.
+SOCX includes expenditure not directly spent on individuals, such as expenditure on equipping expenditure, but not administrative costs for the provision of these benefits.